tomderham/curve/README.md

 - Click on the menu bar icon again, select Settings -> 'Audio settings'.
   - Select the Output and Input audio interfaces (see Loopback interfaces section below) and corresponding channels, and the desired sample rate and buffer latency.
   - On a modern Mac, 96000 Hz sample rate and 256 samples (2.7 ms latency) should work fine.
+  - If you intend to use MIDI-controlled plugins, select the MIDI interface(s) you want to use.
   - Close the dialog (red cross at top left).
 - You can now create a preset.
 Click on the menu bar icon again, select 'Show Editor'.
   - By default, you should see the Audio Input and Audio Output nodes, each with some green dots that correspond to the channels you enabled in Audio settings.
 If you want to use the System Audio Input node (e.g. instead of the Audio Input node), right click on the background of the Editor window to add it.
 You can also right click on nodes to delete them if you are not using them.
 (If you're not using System Audio Input, then make sure its node is not present in the Editor to avoid unwanted side effects).
   - Next, right click the background of the Editor window - the list of installed plugins will show.
 Select a plugin you want to use, and a corresponding node will appear with inputs at the top and outputs at the bottom.
 If the number of inputs and outputs is not what you want, right click the node and select 'Configure Audio I/O' to correct it.
   - Then, connect channel(s) on the audio input (or system audio input) and audio output nodes to inputs and output on the plugin by clicking a green dot on one node and dragging a connecting line to a green dot on another node.
 Some simple examples are shown below, where the two channels (L/R) of the audio input (or the system audio capture) are sent to an AUNBandEQ node, and the two channels (L/R) of the EQ output are sent to the first two channels of the audio output.
 You can of course add additional plugin nodes and connect them together however you wish.
+  - If using MIDI controlled plugins (effects or instruments), add MIDI I/O nodes and connect them to the corresponding MIDI I/O of the plugins.
   - To open the editor of a plugin (e.g. to set the desired EQ in AUNBandEQ), simply double click on the plugin box.
 To save the preset, click the menu bar icon and select 'Save as preset'.
 It should default to the correct preset folder but it's good to double check (it should be ~/Library/Application Support/Curve/Presets/ where ~/Library is the user specific library at /Users/your_user_name/Library).
 Choose a suitable name and save the preset.
 The editor window can be hidden using red close (top left) or selecting 'Hide Editor' from the app menu.
   - If you want to modify a preset later, first load the preset, make the changes, 'Save as preset' and select the existing file name.
 Note that changes to presets are *not* saved unless you explicitly use 'Save as preset'.
 You can repeat the process to create multiple presets.
 You can rename presets by manually changing their filenames in the preset folder using Finder.
   - If you click on the menu bar icon again, you should now see the list of presets you have created - simply click on them to instantly switch between them.
 The currently selected preset has a check mark.